twixter51/To-Do-List-GUI/README.md

 -- Checks to ensure there are tasks entered

--- Prioritize Feature (Prioritize tasks that you deem most important) (W.I.P)
+-- *new* priority feature (set priority to any task you like! there are currently 2 forms, normal priority (red), #1 priority (blue/with highlight)

+-- more to come

+ # curr version: V.1.1

 # Planned Updates
--- V.1.1 (Finished Prioritize feature)
+-- V.1.2 (Code clean-up/better coloration on priority feature)